UnlyEd/next-right-now/docs/concepts/variants.md

 ## Which variants **are** being considered?

-Here is a short list of all variants that we consider to support in the future:
+Here is a short list of all variants that **we consider to support in the future**:
 - ST (as an alternative to current MST)
 - SSG (as an alternative to current SSR)
 - Static i18n without Locize provider (as an alternative to current Locize provider, which isn't free)